yomimono/talks/testing_codechix/slides/slides.md

 * "better report this bug!"
 * "surely it's meant to work this way; we must be doing it wrong" <!-- which is great until you fix it -->
 * "I'll just live with it" <!-- e.g. when I run report X I get the wrong value in column Y; I'll just ignore column Y -->
+* "we'll fix it ourselves" <!-- not always, but possible for some platforms; this REALLY burns goodwill -->
 * "this thing sucks; let's get/build something else"

 ---